BRST symmetry and fictitious parameters: Conclusion and final remarks

 In this paper we have analyzed the link between the covariant gauge choices, fictitious parameters and BRST symmetry.
 Implicitly, we again experienced the beautiful, elegant and simple variational ideas of Emmy Noether in a covariant quantum problem with the inclusion of the thermodynamic equilibrium.

-Firstly in Maxwell electrodynamics we see by the variational method of fictitious parameters that the transition amplitude does not depend on the fictitious parameter, thus no physical quantity will depend on it.
+Firstly in Maxwell electrodynamics we see by the variational method of fictitious parameters that the transition amplitude does not depend on the fictitious parameter.
 So the Lorenz and t'Hooft-Veltman gauges describes the same physical degrees of freedom.

 In the same way in Podolsky electrodynamics at finite temperature the Lorenz, non-mixing and generalized Lorenz choice describes the same physical degrees of freedom because the partition function does not depend on these covariant choices, seen in eq. (\ref{simetria}).
 By analyzing the BRST symmetry we chose the non-mixing gauge, due to the problem involving a pseudo-differential structure.
 This problem is solved in a peculiar way, synthesized in the eq. (\ref{fantasma}), on which we have an interesting interpretation.
 Note that now the ghost has two sectors, one grassmanian and other scalar, and the scalar field eats the degrees of freedom of the grassmann field maintaining the physical degrees of freedom of Podosky theory.